radiant-rstats/radiant.model/cran-comments.md

 ## Resubmission

 This is a resubmission.
+In this version is addressed a function clash with `rlang` (i.e., `is_empty`) and made adjustments to work with the latest version of `shiny` and `bootstrap4`

+## Test environments

+* local Ubuntu 20.04 install, R 4.1.0
+* local Ubuntu 20.04 through WSL2, R 4.0.5
+* win-builder (devel)

+## R CMD check results

+There were no ERRORs, WARNINGs, or NOTEs.

+# Previous cran-comments

+## Resubmission

+This is a resubmission.
 In this version I have fixed a few bugs (see NEWS.md for details) and addressed a URL forwarding issues uncovered by CRAN.

 ## Test environments